- Fashion and Beauty»

 - Apply sesame oil or extra virgin coconut oil once a day on your skin for softness

 - Take an Epsom Salt bath to relax and detoxify

-- Brush your tongue with a spoon every day to get ride of bacteria in your mouth
+- Scrape your tongue with a spoon every day to get rid of bacteria in your mouth

 - Eat your proteins with steamed vegetables

 - And eat your starches with fresh vegetables, don't eat proteins and starches together

 - Drink 1/2 your body weight in ounces of filtered water every day

 - Don't eat acid fruits and sweet fruits together

 - Chew your food twenty to thirty times before swallowing